 - Check engine light

 If you notice any of these symptoms, its more than likely the injectors.
-However, these symptoms are almost identical to those of bad ignition coils and spark plugs (which we covered at the beginning), so we recommend replacing those parts first.
+However, these symptoms are almost identical to those of bad ignition coils and spark plugs (which we cover at the end), so we recommend replacing those parts first.
 Replacing all the fuel injectors at the same time will be costly given they are approx. $300 each, but may save you in labor in the long run.

 The DIY is an expert level, but it has been done.
 Follow the thread here.

-N63 Timing Chain Failure
+3) N63 Engine Problems – Timing Chain Failure

 Rough idle and a check engine light could be early tells for this issue, yet still can be a silent engine killer.
 If it is not addressed, you could wind up with bent valves, or worse yet, engine failure.
 Thankfully BMW took it upon themselves to rectify the issue with a major service bulletin which we will cover in a bit.